widop/WidopFrameworkExtraBundle/README.md

 An extension to Symfony2 FrameworkBundle that adds annotation configuration for Controller classes.

 The supported annotations are :
-  * JSONTemplate: Converts the controller result to a JSON response.
+ - JsonTemplate: Converts the controller result to a JSON response.

 # Installation